aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 12. Optional bio and optional profile details
 13. Confirm profile

+### Profile name

+Profile name is required.

+The maximum allowed profile name length is 32 characters.

+Names longer than 32 characters must be rejected.

+The limit must come from the configured `name_max_length` value rather than being hardcoded inside handlers.

 ### Required profile fields

 A profile cannot become complete unless it has: